-“Internal audit provides independent assurance on effectiveness of internal controls, risk management processes and contributes to enhancing governance for achieving organizational objectives.”
+“Internal audit provides independent assurance on the effectiveness of internal controls and risk management processes to enhance governance and achieve organisational objectives”.

 Brief explanation of the key terms used in Definition of Internal Audit

 (i) Independence: Internal audit must be an independent function, as evidenced by the internal auditor’s position, organisational structure, and reporting.

 In addition to giving assurance, the internal auditor may take on an advisory role to assist an organisation in meeting its goals, as long as this does not jeopardise the internal auditor’s independence.

 (ii) Internal controls and risk management are necessary aspects of management and business operations.
 Internal auditors are responsible for assessing the design and operational effectiveness of internal controls and risk management processes (including reporting processes).

 (iii) Governance is a system of interactions between the organisation and its numerous stakeholders that provides the framework for achieving the company’s goals.
 It entails adhering to internal policies and processes, as well as laws and regulations.

 (iv) Organizational objectives combine the interests of all stakeholders and include the short and medium term goals that an organisation tries to achieve.